Elan456/cu-autograder-framework/README.md

 so that the issue can be reproduced and fixed.

 ## Feature Requests
-If you have any feature requests, also use the report them on the issues page of the repository.
+If you have any feature requests, also use the issues page of the repository.
 Please include as much information as possible so that the feature can be implemented as requested.